Pumas qualifications after eliminating América in the 2021 Apertura League

 Alfredo Talavera (8)

-The experienced goalkeeper auriazul was little demanded during the duelHowever, he was attentive to the periods in which it was required.
+The experienced goalkeeper auriazul was little demanded during the duelHowever, he was attentive to the lapses in which it was required.

 In the penalty play that meant a partial advantage for the Eagles, Talavera played well with the psychological pressure on Emanuel Aguilera, however, the goal fell.